ecow/liroma/README.md

 - 2x [Motu 2408](https://motu.com/en-us/download/product/22/?details=true&page=5) DAC for analogic out for  auralization
 - [Yamaha DME64N](https://it.yamaha.com/it/products/proaudio/processors/dme-n/) + 2 My16 Adat boards [[Doc](https://it.yamaha.com/files/download/other_assets/5/325135/dme64n_en_om_h0.pdf)]
 - 10x cheap speakers for auralization and spatialization driven by a Rotel and a Denon multichannel amps
-- 2x Klipsch Cornwall as front monitors driven by Electrocompaniet amp
+- 2x main front monitor (horn based) as driven by a class A amp
-- Klipsch Heresy as center driven by quad amp (bi-amplification)
+- Main center driven by a good bi-amplification
 - Genelec 7070A for infra sub/LFE
-- 2x Yamaha sub
+- 2x small sub for spatialization and mode control
-- 2x Tannoy for rear surround (stage accompany amp)
+- 2x passive midfield monitor for rear surround (driven by a stereo pro amp)

+The RME board serves both to transfer PC playback channels to the speaker management (DME64N), and as DAC for the main speaker.
+This allows to bypass the DME64N and implement "bit perfect" configurations where digital sources feed directly the DAC without any change.

 ### Room
 Two distinct physical areas are planned:

 1. A small room to place the noisy equipment, mainly due to fans and processor cooling systems.
-2. A 6mx4m listening room with a geometry that is symmetrical with respect to the hot spot
+2. A 6mx4m listening room with a geometry that is symmetrical to the hot spot, the room is logically divided in two sub-area: south (front) and nord (rear).

-The room modal analysis on the low frequencies shows:
+The listening room modal analysis on the low frequencies shows:
-- a pick at 27.6hz (and its harmonics 51, 76, etc),
+- a peak at 27.6hz (and its harmonics 51, 76, etc),
 - a dip at 38.4Hz (and its harmonics 51, 76, etc))
-- a pick at 40.6hz (and its harmonics 82, 76, etc),
+- a peak at 40.6hz (and its harmonics 82, 76, etc),

-The area between 70 and 110 is critical due to the presence of many adjacents dips and picks.
+The area between 70 and 110 is critical due to the presence of many adjacent dips and peaks.
 The most critical resonant frequencies are 77Hz and 84-85 hz

 ### speaker and hot spot placement placement
-The hotspot is placed about the center of the listening room, with a tollerance of 30cm in all directions.
+The hotspot is placed about the center of the listening room, with a tolerance of 30cm in all directions.

 There are 5 main speakers + 10 small speakers + 3 subwoofer (one capable to go down 20Hz)